Whilst dental implants are usually impervious to dental infections, the tissues around the implant are still prone to infection.

-It can also be an idea to have the implant cleaned by a professional periodically.
-At least here you will be able to trust that the cleaning will be thorough and include scaling of the implant’s surface.
+It can also be an idea to periodically have the implant cleaned by a professional.
+At least here, you can trust that the cleaning will be thorough and include scaling the implant’s surface.

 This should typically take place every six months.

-Patients can also avoid infection immediately after having the implant inserted by avoiding disturbing the implant, rinse 2-3 times with salt water, apply cold or hot compresses and be gentle when brushing.
+Patients can also avoid infection immediately after having the implant inserted by avoiding disturbing the implant, rinsing 2-3 times with salt water, applying cold or hot compresses and being gentle when brushing.